 The hard way to say it – there are thousands of indicators that are out there.
-And on top of that, thousands more that are made into softwares and sold by experts, academies and software companies claiming they have the fountain of riches if you simply get their indicator(s).
+And on top of that, thousands more that are made into software and sold by experts, academies and software companies.
+They all claim they have the fountain of riches if you simply get their indicator(s).

 One thing for sure, once you have found the indicators that work for you – remember if they aren’t free there is always a catch.

 So how does one decide on which indicators to work with.